Jared Bednar

-Jared Bednar (born February 28, 1972) is a Canadian professional ice hockey coach and former player.
-He is the current head coach of the Colorado Avalanche of the National Hockey League (NHL).
+Jared Garry Bednar (born February 28, 1972) is a Canadian professional ice hockey coach and former player who is the head coach for the Colorado Avalanche of the National Hockey League (NHL).
 He previously coached the Lake Erie Monsters of the American Hockey League, leading them to a Calder Cup championship in 2015–16.
 He also led the South Carolina Stingrays of the ECHL to a Kelly Cup championship in the 2008–09 season.
 Bednar won the Stanley Cup with Colorado in 2022, becoming the first coach to win the current ECHL, AHL, and NHL trophies (Kelly, Calder, and Stanley Cup respectively).

 Playing career

 Bednar played junior hockey with the Western Hockey League's Saskatoon Blades, Spokane Chiefs, Medicine Hat Tigers, and Prince Albert Raiders, from 1990 to 1993, playing in 152 games with 520 combined penalty minutes, establishing himself as a physical player.
 After going undrafted by the NHL, Bednar made his professional debut during the 1993–94 season, with the Huntington Blizzard of the East Coast Hockey League (ECHL).
 He played three seasons with the team, posting a career high in points during the 1994–95 season, with 45 points in 64 games.

 Bednar joined the ECHL's South Carolina Stingrays halfway through the 1995–96 season, posting 24 points and 126 penalty minutes in his first 39 games.
 From 1995 to 1998, he played mostly with the Stingrays, with small stints in the American Hockey League (AHL) with the St. John's Maple Leafs and Rochester Americans.
 He played the 1998–99 season with the Grand Rapids Griffins of the International Hockey League (IHL), racking up 21 points and 220 PIMS in 71 games with the Griffins.
 Bednar re-joined the Stingrays for the 1999–2000 season and played two more seasons with the Rays.
 He announced his retirement after the 2001–02 season.